Skip to content

 The general shape of SI quadratic functions

-The basic formula for a quadratic function with a single input takes the form g(w) = a + bw + cw^2, where a, b, and c are all constant values controlling the shape of the function.
-In particular, the constant c controls the convexity or concavity of the function.
+The basic formula for a quadratic function with a single input takes the form g(w)=a+bw+cw2g(w) = a + bw + cw^2, where aa, bb, and cc are all constant values controlling the shape of the function.
+In particular, the constant cc controls the convexity or concavity of the function.

 The general shape of MI quadratic functions

-The multi-input quadratic function takes a form that is completely generalized from the single-input case, which can be written as g(w) = a + b^Tw + w^Cw,
+The multi-input quadratic function takes a form that is completely generalized from the single-input case, which can be written as g(w)=a+bTw+wTCwg(\mathbf{w}) = a + \mathbf{b}^T\mathbf{w} + \mathbf{w}^T C \mathbf{w}

 Local Curvature and Second-Order Taylor Series

-Another way to think about local convexity/cavity of a function g at a point is via its second-order Taylor approximation at that point, taking the form
+Another way to think about local convexity/concavity of a function gg at a point is via its second-order Taylor approximation at that point, taking the form

-This is a true quadratic built using the first and second derivatives of g.
-Not only does the second-order approximation match the curvature of the underlying function at each point v in the function’s domain, but if the function is convex/concave at that point, than it is convex/concave everywhere.
+This is a true quadratic built using the first and second derivatives of gg.
+Not only does the second-order approximation match the curvature of the underlying function at each point vv in the function’s domain, but if the function is convex/concave at that point, then it is convex/concave everywhere.
 This concept holds analogously for multi-input functions as well, since the second order series approximation is given by

 Newton’s Method